peterdieleman/papermod/content/posts/software/postgres_memory.md

 `SQL Error: 0, SQLState: 53200`
-`ERROR: out of memory Detail: Failed on request of size 152 in memory context "ExecutorState"`
+`ERROR: out of memory Detail: Failed on request of size 152 in memory context "ExecutorState"` ` ERROR: out of memory Detail: Failed on request of size 32800 in memory context "HashBatchContext".`